Free 2-Day TEFL Training

 Lucky for you, the team at TEFLPros has done the research to take the guesswork out of teaching abroad in 2021!
 Read on to learn what you’ll need to do to turn your dream of teaching abroad in 2021 into reality!

 Of course, this is a highly subjective question.
-However, if you’re looking to teach abroad summer 2021 and you’re wondering if a teach abroad job will suit you, consider these questions:
+However, if you’re looking to teach abroad in 2021 and you’re wondering if a teach abroad job will suit you, consider these questions:

 If the answer to these questions is a yes, then teaching English abroad seems like a great move for you.

 Not only will you build skills and a strong resume in an international job, you’ll get a chance to explore the world as a local; trying new foods, understanding new customs, and absorbing new languages.

 While having some confidence can help you land your first international teaching job, teaching English abroad can also be a chance for you to boost your independence and push yourself outside your comfort zone.

 We get lots of emails from prospective TEFL teachers asking us ‘Can I teach abroad with just a TEFL?’
 The answer to this question is a resounding ‘YES’.

 You can teach abroad without a degree.
 For details, check out our recent post on How to Teach English without a Degree.